osmandapp/web/main/docs/user/plugins/mapillary.md

 ## Mapillary Widget

 The [Mapillary widget](../widgets/info-widgets.md#mapillary-widget) is used to get quick access to the Mapillary application.
-The widget is added to the main screen automatically when the Mapillary plugin enabled.
-You can enable or disable the Mapillary widget and other widgets in the [Configure screen](../widgets/configure-screen.md) section of the Main Menu.
+The widget is added to the main screen automatically when the Mapillary plugin is enabled.
+You can enable or disable the Mapillary widget and other widgets in the [Configure screen](../widgets/configure-screen.md) section of the main menu.

 <Tabs groupId="operating-systems">